Cole Palmer: Manchester City

-Despite being a Manchester United fan, Palmer joined Manchester City in 2010 at under-eight level and progressed through the Academy age groups before captaining the under-18s during the 2019–20 season.
+Despite being a Manchester United fan, Palmer joined Manchester City in 2010 at the under-eight level and progressed through the Academy age groups before captaining the under-18s during the 2019–20 season.
 He had faced concerns from the age of 14 that his physique was too slight for professional football, and academy coaches wanted to release him at 16, but academy director Jason Wilcox rejected their decision.

 On 30 September 2020, Palmer made his first-team debut for City in a 3–0 away win over Burnley in the fourth round of the EFL Cup.
 On 21 September 2021, he scored his first goal in a 6–1 home win over League One team Wycombe Wanderers in the third round of the EFL Cup.
 On 16 October, Palmer made an appearance in the Premier League against Burnley, and scored a hat-trick for City's under-23 side that same night.
 On 19 October, Palmer scored as a substitute in a 5–1 away win over Club Brugge in the group stage of the UEFA Champions League, marking his first goal in European football.
 On 7 January 2022, Palmer scored on his FA Cup debut in a 4–1 away win over League Two team Swindon Town.